nixcloud/nix-shell-workshop/README.md

     hello beautiful world, from #cccamp2015!

 ## perl

+run `cd perl` and inside there run `nix-shell -p perlPackages.WWWCurl -p perl`, afterwards run `./www_curl_easy.pl` and see strange gibberish strings coming to stdout - ooooohhh what is that?

+note: no danger for your system, just carry on, there is much to see!

 ## python
 enter environment by typing `nix-shell` in ./python-program run simpleCurl by running `python simpleCurl http://test.de`